Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Turbo VPN prices and subscriptions

-Turbo VPN only has two options: a free plan and a four-tiered premium plan.
+Turbo VPN only has two options: a free plan and premium plan from $3.33-$11.99/mo.
 The free plan is a budget option for anyone looking to save money on a VPN, while the paid plan has more features like an ISP throttling detector and private DNS.

 There are several subscription lengths available with the paid plan.
 You can pay monthly, but there are also six-month, one-year, and two-year plans.
 Each payment tier is the same in regard to features.
 The only change is the subscription length.